Mmm, french fries.

 I also like to make kale chips and chicken wings in my air fryer.
 Stay tuned for those at a later date.

-If you give these fries a try using my directions above, give me a shout in the comments and let me know what you thought!
-I hope you enjoy!
+If you give these fries a try using my directions above, give me a shout in the comments and let me know what you think!
+I hope you enjoy it!